Choices and challenges: Consumer Savvy curriculum helps youth be wise and ethical consumers

 - At the cash register, the clerk gives you a sale discount on an item that is not on sale.

-In the next two articles, we will look at marketing and being a safe and smart shopper.
+In the next two articles, we will look how Consumer Savvy approaches the topics of marketing and being a safe and smart shopper.

-Michigan State University Extension and Michigan 4-H Youth Development help to prepare young people for successful futures.
+MSU Extension and Michigan 4-H Youth Development help to prepare young people for successful futures.
 As a result of career exploration and workforce preparation activities, thousands of Michigan youth are better equipped to make important decisions about their professional future, ready to contribute to the workforce and able to take fiscal responsibility in their personal lives.
-Read more in the 2017 Impact Reports.
+For more information or resources on career exploration, workforce preparation, financial education, or entrepreneurship, contact 4-HCareerPrep@msu.edu.